RVshare.com

 • Mileage: 699 miles

-• Fun Fact: Baton Rouge is home to the Louisiana State Capitol, the tallest capitol building in the U.S.
+• Fun fact: Baton Rouge is home to the Louisiana State Capitol, the tallest capitol building in the U.S.

-Top RV Rentals in Baton Rouge, Louisiana
+Top RV Rentals Near Baton Rouge, Louisiana

-Nearby National Parks
+National Parks

 Congaree National Park